ElfIncredible/Breast-Cancer-Classification---ML-Prediction/README.md

 - Split the dataset into training and testing sets, allocating 80% of the data for training and 20% for testing, with a fixed random seed (3) to ensure the results are reproducible.
 - Print the shapes of the original dataset and the resulting training and testing sets.
 - Initialize a StandardScaler to standardize the feature values and fits the scaler on the training data.

+### Model training - Logistic Regression
+- Create an instance of the LogisticRegression class for binary classification and train this model using the training data (X_train and y_train).
+- The fit method adjusts the model parameters to best learn the relationship between the input features and target labels in the training set.

+### Model evaluation - Accuracy Score
+- Make predictions on both the training and test datasets using the trained logistic regression model (lr).
+- Calculate the accuracy of these predictions by comparing them to the actual labels.
+- The accuracy for the training data and the test data is then printed to assess the model's performance on each dataset.

+### Building a predictive system